charybdis-ircd/charybdis/doc/oper-guide/commands.rst

 Network management commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    **Note**

-    All commands and names are case insensitive.
-Parameters consisting
+.. note:: All commands and names are case insensitive.
+Parameters
-    of one or more separate letters, such as in MODE, STATS and WHO, are
+          consisting of one or more separate letters, such as in MODE,
-    case sensitive.
+          STATS and WHO, are case sensitive.

 CONNECT
 -------